Jess Jess Wings are a dangerously good combination of buffalo sauce, blue cheese, and garlic everyone will worship you for!

 If this is your first time hitting up 12 Bloggers, here’s the skinny.
 Every month on the 12th, 12 of us (bloggers, duh…the name) cook up something awesome based on a monthly theme, and each recipe has 12 ingredients of less.
 Cool, right?!
 I love it.
 You can see all the past 12 Blogger recipes I’ve done, and get links to everyone’s recipes, HERE.
 Just be ready to get your fall on next month – cause we’re cooking with squash!
 (I freaked out a little too at first, but it’s okay…pumpkin counts!)

-- 2 dozen chicken wings broken down into wings and drummettes, tips discarded
+- 24 chicken wings, broken down into wings and drummettes, tips discarded

 - 1/2 cup all-purpose flour